MartinHeroux/spike2py_preprocess/README.md

 Finally, because `sub01` does not include a dedicated `.json` file, their data would simply be read and saved as `.pkl` files if their data was analysed on their own.
 However, if **spike2py_preprocess** was used to preprocess all trials in the study, trials from `sub01` would be preprocessed with the details provided in `study_preprocess.json`.

+### Study folder structure and required files

+Below is an example study file structure.
+The study folder can have whatever name you like, `study1` in this case.
+Similarly, the subject folders can have whatever names you like, but they should match the list of subjects you include in the `study_info.json` file (see below for more details).

+The raw data, in `.mat` format for each subject **must** be located in a folder with the name `raw`.

 ```bash